GabeGro/cmpm121-f25-BitQuest/PLAN.md

 6. [x] Add numbers to cells
 7. [x] Implement ability to stash cells in inventory
 8. [x] Implement ability to combine cells of similar value

+### D3.b

+1. [x] Implement cell-based player movement using WASD keys
+2. [ ] Player is only able to interact with nearby cells
+3. [ ] Cells are spawned when player moves to unpopulated area
+4. [ ] Cell's offscreen are deleted